Azure/config-driven-data-pipeline/doc/SYNAPSE_INTEGRATION.md

     To specify the sources for datasets, you may need to provide connection strings, certificates, and secrets.
 Synapse manages secrets through Azure Key Vaults that are linked to the workspace.
 You can use the linked Key Vault to store secrets and then reference them in the pipeline configuration file.

     For example, suppose you want to ingest data saved in a storage account `sacddp1` under container `cddpfs` with path `example/data/fruit-price/001.csv`.
     Firstly, add the access key of the storage account in Azure Key Vault which linked to Synpase.
-Assumes the linked service name of the key vault is `kv-cddp-1` and the secret name for the access key is `fruitsaaccesskey`.
+Assumes the key vault name is `kv-cddp-1` and the secret name for the access key is `fruitsaaccesskey`.

     Then modify the configurations like following,
     ```json